turnersale/reading_notes/read/grolemund_r_for_data_science.md

   - _tibble::enframe()_ : converts named vectors to a data frame with the names and values as separate columns

 ## Chapter 8 - Data Import with readr

-- readr is part of the tidyverse package
+- _readr_ is part of the _tidyverse_ package
-- Most readr functions are concerned with turning flat files into data frames:
+- Most _readr_ functions are concerned with turning flat files into data frames
   - _read_csv()_ : reads comma-delimited files
   - _read_csv2()_ : reads semicolon-separated files (more common in countries where the , is used as the decimal point)
   - _read_tsv()_ : reads tab-delimited files